aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/addclone/_index.md

 ## AddClone(IShape) {#addclone}

-Adds a copy of a specified shape to the end of the collection.
-X, Y, Width and Height of the new shape are equal to X, Y, Width and Height of the *sourceShape*.
+Creates a copy of the specified shape and adds it to the end of the shape collection.
+The cloned shape retains the original’s position and size.

 ```csharp
 public IShape AddClone(IShape sourceShape)